 For brevity, the diagrams in this section are simplified from those that came before.
 Blue color still signifies original content and pink still signifies new content.
 But the individual pages in the rollback journal and the database file are not shown and we are not making the distinction between information in the operating system cache and information that is on disk.
 All of these factors still apply in a multi-file commit scenario.
 They just take up a lot of space in the diagrams and they do not add any new information, so they are omitted here.

-The content of each rollback journal is flushed to disk both before and after the master journal filename is written into the rollback journal header.
+The content of each rollback journal is flushed to disk both before and after the super-journal filename is written into the rollback journal header.
 It is important to do both of these flushes.
 Fortunately, the second flush is usually inexpensive since typically only a single page of the journal file (the first page) has changed.

 This step is analogous to step 3.7 in the single-file commit scenario described above.